jayprakashlohar/Revision-Notes/HtmlCss.md

 ## What are forms in HTML?

 Forms are elements in HTML that allow users to enter data into a web page.
 Forms are typically used to gather information from a user, such as a name, address, or credit card information.
 Forms consist of various elements, such as text fields, checkboxes, radio buttons, dropdowns, and submit buttons, that allow users to enter and submit this data.

 ## What are event listeners in HTML?

-Event listeners in HTML are attributes that can be added to HTML elements to define a function that will be executed when a certain event is triggered.
-For example, an event listener can be used to respond to a mouse click, a key press, or a form submission.

-## What are event listeners in HTML?